 10. Learn A New Skill Together

 If the two of you have no common interests or hobbies, it may be time to build one.
 Create a list of skills you can learn together.
 Ask your partner to help you decide which one to choose for you two.
 It could be salsa dancing, pottery, glass painting, gardening, etc. Book a slot for the two of you and learn the skill together.
 You will not only become emotionally closer to your partner and spend quality time together but also be exposed to a new world.
 And the intellectual intimacy that you will experience would bring more joy to the relationship.

 Emotional intimacy forms the foundations of strong and long-lasting relationships.
 You and your partner must make yourselves vulnerable to each other.
-Of course, this can only happen if you express your emotions and learn to trust each other first.
+Of course, this can only happen if you express your emotions and vulnerability and learn to trust each other first.
 Building emotional intimacy is a slow yet rewarding process.
-You need to be patient with your partner, make every little effort to be understanding, and value the time you share with them.
+You need to be patient with your partner, make every little effort to be understanding, practice empathy and value the time you share with them.
 Furthermore, you must respect their feelings as an individual while also expressing yourself clearly.
 Without a strong emotional connection, no relationship can be fulfilling.
 Follow these ways to build emotional intimacy with your partner, and you will soon witness your connection evolve into a beautiful relationship.